Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 We know you have your data in different services.
 For this reason, we wanted to bring new integrations to PyBossa.
 These year we've added two:

+ *  Flickr,
- *  Flickr, and
+ *  Dropbox, and
- *  Dropbox.
+ *  Twitter.

-With Flickr you can import any album on the site, or log in with your Flickr account and select the album or set that you want to import.
+**With Flickr you can import any album on the site**, or log in with your Flickr account and select the album or set that you want to import.
 As simple as that.
-This feature is pretty handy for galleries, libraries, archives and museums (GLAM) as they usually have tons of pictures on the [Flickr commons]() section.
-Those, if you have your photos already in Flickr, import them with a click or upload photos to it.
+This feature is pretty handy for galleries, libraries, archives and museums (GLAM) as they usually have tons of pictures on the [Flickr commons](https://www.flickr.com/commons/) section.
+Thus, if you have your photos already in Flickr, import them with a click or upload new photos to it.
 They give 1TB of space for free!!

 Well, if Flickr is handy, what do you think about our Dropbox integration?
-Yes, you can import any picture, audio file, PDF or video file from your own Dropbox account.
-I don't know too many people without a Dropbox account, so as we knew that most people already use this service to store their own data sets, we thought: what about integrating it into PyBossa?
+Yes, **you can import any picture, audio file, PDF or video file from your own Dropbox account**.
+I don't know many people without a Dropbox account, so as we knew that most people already use this service to store their own data sets, we thought: what about integrating it into PyBossa?
 And voilà, here you have it!
 Another integration that allows you to select easily your own data sets from a file picker viewer.

+We've added in December the Twitter importer.
+You were looking for sentiment analysis using Twitter hashtags?
+You can now!
+You only have to type the query that you want to import, and PyBossa will do the hard work for you.
+We've created [two templates](https://github.com/PyBossa/project-twitter-templates) so you can do sentiment analysis in less than 10 minutes!

-While these integrations are cool, we realized that lots of projects were updated *by hand* with new data as it became available.
-For instance, when you are using our [EpiCollect+]() integration to capture data with phones, you *had* to manually import from time to time the project again to get the new entries.
+While these integrations are cool, we realized that lots of projects were updated *by hand* when new data became available.
+For instance, when you are using our [EpiCollect+](http://plus.epicollect.net/) integration to capture data with phones, you *had* to manually import from time to time the project again to get the new entries.
 It was simple, but you had to remember to do it.
 Thus, we decided to automate it, and the **auto importers** were born.